elugens/hello-javascript/docs/browser-related-questions/forms-controls/focusing-focus-blur.md

 ---
 title: Focusing - focus/blur
-description: Focusing - focus/blur in JavaScript is an event that occurs when a user focuses on an element.
-It is triggered by the user's keyboard. - JavaScript Interview Questions & Answers
+description: Focusing - focus/blur in JavaScript is an event that occurs when a user focuses on an element. - JavaScript Interview Questions & Answers
 sidebar_position: 2
 sidebar_label: Focusing - focus/blur
 ---